 No. The traffic generated by an Anycast EIP is billed by bandwidth.

 How to limit the speed for an Anycast EIP?

-If you set a bandwidth limit for an Anycast EIP, the limit will be on the egress of each region instead of the total bandwidth.
+If you set a bandwidth limit for an Anycast EIP, the limit will be on each regional egress instead of the total bandwidth.

-For example, if you limit the bandwidth of domain A’s Anycast EIP to 100 Mbps, then the bandwidth limit on each publishing region of domain A will be 100 Mbps, so that the total bandwidth will be greater than 100 Mbps.
+For example, if you limit the bandwidth of an Anycast EIP to 100 Mbps, then the egress bandwidth limit on each publishing region will be 100 Mbps, so that the total bandwidth will be greater than 100 Mbps.